Michael Gardiner (soldier): Marian Civil War

 During the Marian Civil War Gardiner and his son Robert sided with Regent Lennox who was based at Leith, against the supporters of Mary, Queen of Scots and his former colleagues who garrisoned Edinburgh Castle.
 In May 1571 Gardiner provided ropes and other equipment to transport cannon from Stirling to Edinburgh.
 In October 1571 Gardiner was paid for refurbishing cannon at Stirling and transporting a "gross culverin" from Glasgow to Stirling.
 The guns were shipped to Leith.
 Robert Gardiner travelled to Perth, Dundee, and Broughty to buy iron, timber, and cannon balls, to be deployed in the Canongate.
 In November Gardiner's assistant David Haliburton took a boat load of "bullettis", cannon balls, from Leith to Blackness Castle.
 In August 1572 Michael dismantled some of the artillery and shipped it to Stirling in six boats guarded by Captain Mitchell's company, while Robert Gardiner was sent to Berwick with the Regent's letter for Lord Hunsdon.

 At the end of the 'lang siege' of Edinburgh Castle, in June 1573, Gardiner dismantled the culverins used as siege cannons against the castle and took them to Holyrood Palace and then to Leith.
 He was paid for cables and rope, soap, tallow, axles, wedges, and other equipment.

 The blacksmith and gunner at Stirling was David Smith.
 He died in 1578 and was replaced by John McBen.
+Archibald Gardinar or Gardnar, one of Michael's son, joined the garrison of Stirling Castle as a gunner in June 1578.